Workflow

 The settings

-block allows advanced configuration of the AI agent, covering API settings, routing, Ubuntu and Python packages, and default LLM models.
+block allows advanced configuration of the AI agent, covering API settings, web server settings, routing, Ubuntu and Python packages, and default LLM models.

 settings {